 Canadian Hardiness Zone: 4

-Growth Habits and Disease Resistance: spur-bearing.
-Moderately vigorous, upright, somewhat erratic cropper in years with cold springs.
+Growth Habits and Disease Resistance: Spur-bearing, moderately vigorous but low precocity, upright, somewhat erratic cropper in years with cold springs.
 Resistant to scab, susceptible to bitter pit.

 Ripens: Late October

 Storage: Keeps until March when stored in cool humid conditions, flavour peaks after 2-3 months in storage

 - Sugar: High, SG 1.074

 - Recommendations: Blend with low-acidity varieties